Audits and Assurances

 - OMB Circular No. A-123 prescribes responsibilities for establishing and maintaining effective internal controls and financial management systems.

-- The Government Accountability Office (GAO) publishes Standards for Internal Control in the Federal Government, also known as the Green Book.
+- The Government Accountability Office (GAO) publishes Standards for Internal Control in the Federal Government.
+This is known as the Green Book.

-- Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards, also known as the Yellow Book.
+- Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards.
+This is known as the Yellow Book.

 - The U.S. Standard General Ledger provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.